preschmf/preschmf-task-tracker/README.md

 This is a full-stack task tracker/todo list app.
 It is a shared monorepo app that uses:

 - A React and Typescript frontend, bundled with Webpack.
-- Fastify for the backend server, and SQLite for the database.
+- Fastify for the backend server, and SQLite for the database on local for speed, and PostgreSQL when deployed to production.
 - Jest for unit tests

 The app uses [passport.js](https://www.passportjs.org/) to implement OAuth2.0 for authentication of a user with either GitHub, Google, or LinkedIn strategies.
 The user can then create boards and tasks on those boards.
 [Knex](https://knexjs.org/) is used to construct queries made to the [SQLite](https://sqlite.org/) database.
 Every board and task are stored in the database in order to persist data after each login.